top of page

 President of the Board, Acting Treasurer

+I try to navigate the challenges of my own identity with as much humility and grace as possible.
+I am always open to communication and genuine connections.
 I offer this story for you to learn about me, and also to consider: we do not have to stay where we are put.
 We may give ourselves the freedom to recreate our lives to meet our needs, to replace ourselves where we want to be, to reconnect with our fundamental nature; to rewild.
-I look forward to meeting you.

 106018496_314053209765794_25264885513660